qjk5736/example_codes/README.md

 ## ODE_solution_comparison

-	A simple program that codes solutions to an arbitrary PDE using the trapezoidal, Euler and explicit Runge-Kutta 4th order methods.
+	A simple program that codes solutions to an arbitrary PDE using the trapezoidal, Euler, explicit Runge-Kutta
+	4th order methods and the ODE library implementation.
 All are compared to truth.
+Written using Julia v1.6.5 LTS.